Quality vs piracy

 People won’t spend money on today’s bad music anymore, but instead of increasing the quality of their product, the music industry is just lowering the prices.
 That’s a downward spiral of course, and it will ultimately lead to the death of music as we knew and loved it.

 Of course the major record companies will probably make a lot of money with streaming in future, but artists will only get a very small percentage of that money.
-At the same time this new stream of income will allow record companies to get rid of the very few remaining great artists.
+At the same time this new stream of income will allow record companies to get rid of the very few remaining real artists.
 As said before, we’ll analyze those problems in detail in the second half of this manual.

 Recent studies tell us that people listen a lot to music nowadays, probably more than ever before.
 Music is just everywhere, so this can’t be the problem – everyone wants music, and this already tells us that the music industry must probably be one of the luckiest industries on the planet.
 Everyone basically needs this industry’s product.
 This is an incredible fact if you think about it.
 This should be the most successful industry of all – but it isn’t.
 So that’s wrong with it?